Structure of Nucleic Acid (DNA), Enzymes, DNA replication and DNA repair mechanism

-- The diameter of the helix shown that it must be composed of more than one strand of DNA.
+- The diameter of the helix shows that it must be composed of more than one strand of DNA.

-After Franklin published her pictures of DNA, the two British scientists Watson and Crick were the first to put an acceptable model of DNA.
+After Franklin published her pictures of DNA, the two British scientists Watson and Crick were the first to create an acceptable model of DNA.